 This is extremely useful because it allows us to specifically send each speaker the group of frequencies that it will play most efficiently and effectively.
 As a result, the sound system’s volume potential and dynamic capability is significantly improved, since each speaker is only responsible for the frequencies that it will do the best job of reproducing.

 There are three basic ways to “crossover” or divide frequencies.

 Another aspect to crossovers is their slope.
 The slope is the rate at which the signal rolls off or attenuates past the crossover's frequency.
 Slopes are set in 6 dB increments with 12 dB, 24 dB and 48 dB slopes being the most common and used in many amplifiers with variable or set crossovers.
 Higher end DSP tuning processors such as the TwK™ 88 and TwK™ D8 include 6 dB, 18 dB and 36 dB slopes for more advanced tuning.
 The higher the decibel, the steeper the slope on the crossover.
 Linkwitz-Reilly is the most commonly used slope, but other types of crossover slopes such as Butterworth can be used with different results.
-The image at right, shows the difference between a 24 dB L-R (light blue) and 48 dB L-R slope (red) on a High-Pass Filter.
+More information can be found at the video below.

 Types of Crossovers

 There are two basic types of crossovers: Electronic and Passive.